achyuth13/slingshot-android/README.md

 - And then choose
 <img width="185" alt="Screenshot 2024-11-24 at 8 05 03 PM" src="https://github.com/user-attachments/assets/67a9e934-1184-419d-9d22-4040e2fbdc8e">

+- Create a new repo, of your liking.

 - Sync the gradle - **and SLINGSHOT your app into the ethos!** 🚀🚀🚀, (I mean run the application xD)

+### Optional Setup Customization (Template Configuration)
+This template includes several optional configurations for your app (like Room Database, Retrofit Network setup, RecyclerView, and Glide).

+You can easily choose what to include or exclude using a bash script during the setup.
+Here's how:
+The script will prompt you to select which setups you want to include in your app (Room Database, Retrofit, RecyclerView, Glide, etc.).

+- Run `make setup`, in the terminal.

+If you want to stick with the default setup, simply choose **y** when prompted, and the script will proceed without any changes.

+If you choose **n** for any feature, the corresponding dependencies and folders will be removed from your project.

+This setup will allow you to quickly customize the project to suit your needs.

 ## Libraries Used